CanDIG/CanDIGv2/docs/backup-restore-candig.md

 make restore-vault
 ```

 All previous secrets and authorizations should be restored to the stack.
+The tarball is renamed to `restored.tar.gz` and can be deleted.

 ## Backing up logs